iamveronika/Statistics-and-Analyzer-of-War/README.md

 This is the dataset that describes Equipment Losses & Death Toll & Military in 2022-2023 Ukraine russia War.
-Also in this project are analyzinf keywords and social networks.
+Also in this project are analyzing Keywords and Social media.
-All data are official and additionally structured by myself.

 Few screenshots: